ewels/CPT-Bootstrap-Carousel/README.md

   * Prevented the help tab from displaying on pages other than Carousel Items
   * Made the output buffer cleaning only happen if we have images (thanks @ChrisLomax)
   * Tidied up some warnings generated when WP_DEBUG was true
+  * New settings option to rely on data-attributes only, without any Javascript chunks
 * __1.8.1__
 	* Bugfix.
 Apologies to anyone who ran into it and thanks to kylewhenderson for the spot.
 * __1.8__